 Section 1 | Course meets face-to-face and online.
 Face-to-face meetings with be scheduled so that all registered students may attend.

 This one-credit course, which is linked to both the Creative Writing Program’s Visiting Writer Series and the greater Milwaukee area’s literary life, explores creative writers’ craft, process, and presentation of their work.
-To this end, students will read, discuss, and write a critical essay regarding one-two of the visiting writer’s most recent books to be supplemented by his/her interviews, craft essays, any available criticism regarding the work, and/or other materials related to the work.
-Students will also attend the writer’s reading and craft talk, participate in two workshop sessions (one led by the visiting writer) regarding class members’ original creative work, and attend readings by three other established writers or poets.
+To this end, students will read, discuss, and write a critical essay regarding two of the visiting writer’s most recent books to be supplemented by his/her interviews, craft essays, any available criticism regarding the work, and/or other materials related to the work.
+This Fall’s visiting writer will be poet, essayist, editor and publisher Carmen Gimenez Smith.
+Students will also attend Gimenez Smith’s reading and craft talk, participate in two workshop sessions (one led by Gimenez Smith) regarding class members’ original creative work, and attend readings by three other established writers or poets.

-There will be three face-to-face meetings in addition to the visiting writer’s reading and craft talk.
+There will be three face-to-face meetings in addition to Gimenez Smith’s reading and publishing talk.
 These meetings will be scheduled so that all registered students may attend.
 Additional course business will be conducted online.
-The visiting writer will be announced by mid-summer.

 - Interviews, book reviews, essays posted as internet links or PDFs in the Content area on our course D2L site.
 Please print and bring them to our first class meeting.